 Perhaps one of the most overlooked areas when it comes to backup processes in general that most organizations fail to execute in their backup plans is backup verification.
 Often, many administrators may simply assume backups to be good and the topic goes no further than that.
 However, this is a dangerous routine to become accustomed to as those who do may find they have corrupted backups in a real disaster scenario.
 That is the worst to find out that something is wrong with your backups!
-Let’s see how we can set up backup verification to ensure our VMware backups are in a good state before we are ever in the disaster recovery scenario.
+Let’s see how to set up backup verification to ensure your VMware backups are in a good state before you find yourself in the disaster recovery scenario.

 Screenshot Verification Overview

 Screenshot verification is a fantastic technology found in NAKIVO Backup & Replication that verifies the integrity of the backed up virtual machine by (near) instantly booting the virtual machine from the backup, then taking a screenshot of the booted VM, and finally emailing a report with the screenshot to the administrator.
 What better way to know that your VMware VMs will be useable than actually booting and verifying them?
 Great technology!